Post by Graveyardbride on Sept 7, 2016 0:30:26 GMT -5

 Gloria Swanson rented Falcon Lair for a time in 1953 and on one occasion, invited her friend, Doris Duke, the tobacco heiress, for tea.
 Ms. Duke, like Rudy Valentino before her, fell in love with the Benedict Canyon estate overlooking Beverly Hills.
 She liked the property because it was relatively private – a place where she could retreat from public life.
 She purchased Falcon Lair in April 1953 and proceeded to remodel and redecorate the dwelling and added an apostrophe to its name, calling it “Falcon’s Lair.”

 Bernard Lafferty, the butler to whom Ms. Duke left most of her fortune, revealed to friends that both he and his employer sometimes felt Valentino’s presence and, on occasion, there was the unmistakable scent of cigarette smoke in parts of the house where no one had been smoking.
-Lafferty particularly recalled a warm spring evening in the late 1980s shortly after he was hired by Ms. Duke.
+Lafferty particularly recalled a warm spring evening in the late 1980s shortly after he was hired.
 He drove up to Falcon Lair just as it was growing dark and was shocked to see a man wearing what appeared to be light-colored riding britches near the entrance to the mansion.
 But when he looked again, the gentleman was nowhere to be seen.
 He questioned members of staff, but no one was visiting and the employees who worked outside had gone home hours earlier.
 Lafferty felt it his duty to mention the incident to Ms. Duke and was surprised when she smiled and commented the man was probably Rudolph Valentino, admitting she had seen him too and was happy he was still around.
 According to Lafferty, she said the star’s “visits” were much more frequent during her first few years in the house.

 Valentino’s ghost also haunted the Falcon Lair stables – one stable worker walked off the job and never returned after encountering the spirit of his former master petting one of his horses.
 For many years, people passing Falcon Lair told of seeing a man who looked a lot like Rudolph Valentino and many were shocked when they learned he once lived in the house.